 Our Therapy Support Groups

 The Neurofeedback & Counseling Center of Pennsylvania holds many therapy support groups throughout the year.
-These groups are designed to complement clients' individual therapy programs or serve as a primary therapy strategy for anyone who is interested in joining.
+These groups are designed to complement clients' therapy programs or serve as a primary therapy strategy for anyone interested in joining.
 Each support group runs for 6 weeks and meets for 1 hour per week at our office location in Harrisburg.
 We strive to maintain a small and intimate setting for each group, with participation capped at 7 people.
 We believe the small sizes of our groups help create a safer sharing environment, encourage camaraderie among group participants, and help group leaders craft a higher quality support environment.

 Group fees are a one-time investment of $200.
 Read more information about our current support groups below.
 If you are interested in signing up for a group or would like additional information, please contact us via email or call (717) 202-2510.

 We offer a 6-week therapy group for those who struggle with drug or alcohol addiction.
 Must be sober and wanting to maintain a sober lifestyle to participate in the group.

 The Mindful Path to Recovery from Addiction (Part 2)

 This support group for sober individuals is designed to educate participants about the concept of mindfulness and to teach mindfulness practice as a means of strengthening everyday coping skills in maintaining sobriety.
 This group will hold six weekly meetings with a focus on learning, practicing, and processing mindfulness strategies in the context of addiction recovery and re-entry into daily life.
 The goal of each session - and the group as a whole - is to educate, encourage, and support the inclusion of mindfulness practice in the daily lives of each group member.

 · Increase awareness of triggers, destructive patterns, and automatic reactions that have led to substance abuse in the past.